harrysjohnston/2ptPipeline/README.md

 # 2ptPipeline
 2-point statistics pipeline, using TreeCorr, allowing for many correlations in fewer configs, with different cuts/weighting/other choices.
-Primarily intended for measurement of projected correlations $w(r_p)$, but can also measure angular clustering $w(\theta)$. skyknife.py defines jackknife regions in catalogues, for covariance estimation.
+Primarily intended for measurement of projected correlations $w(r_p)$, but can also measure angular clustering $w(\theta)$, and recently included non-projected clustering/IA $\xi(r)$ for simulation boxes. skyknife.py defines jackknife regions in catalogues, for covariance estimation.
 Only FITS catalogue formats are supported.

 # Usage